Articles → .NET DESIGN PATTERN → Property (Or Setter) Dependency Injection In C#

 Click to Enlarge

-Create A Class
+Create An Interface And A Class

 public interface IDependency {